N0153128/DigiRunner/README.md

 >- If a number is greater than 0 - it acts as a multiplier
 >- If a number is lower than 0 - it acts as a divider
 > In other words, < = > and > = < (Less is more and more is less)
+#### network
+Alt.net will be using public STUN/TURN servers in order to enable client/server and p2p connection, which will make an IP of the user publicly accessible.

 Lol i should do this a bit more often...